TerryZ/v-uploader/README.md

   }
 }

-//install plugin with options
+// install plugin with options
-Vue.use(Uploader, uploaderConfig);
+Vue.use(Uploader, uploaderConfig)
 ```

 There is using **[v-dialogs](https://github.com/TerryZ/v-dialogs)** to show message in example